Consistency training III: An engineer's guide to the literature

 Mean Teacher on steroids.
 SOTA on imagenet for a few years.
 Starts with a totally pretrained teacher model compared to vanilla mean teacher which trains both in tandem.
 Instead of an EMA teacher, periodically replaces the teacher with the student.
 Only does augs on the student’s data.

-and Meta Psuedo Label, Meta Pseudo Labels (2020)
+Meta Psuedo Label,

 ———————–